 Contact: (206) 684-3336 | firstname.lastname@example.org

-Seattle City Light is committed to ensuring that all of our customers have reliable power.
-This is especially important to those who depend on life-support equipment.
+City Light is committed to ensuring that all of our customers have reliable power.
+This is especially important to those who depend on life support equipment.
+If someone in your home is dependent on this equipment, we provide assistance to help you maintain safety during planned and unplanned outages.

-- Notification about unplanned outages lasting longer than 8 hours
+- Notification of unplanned outages lasting longer than 8 hours

 Submit the completed form to City Light: